Origins – March 1992 to 1996

 Around this time, II./JG 1 also started becoming heavily involved with the Scorched Earth Online War (SEOW), which was a persistent coop campaign system.
 Using this system, II./JG 1 flew numerous official and unofficial campaigns against many different squadrons.

-Then, mid-summer of 2005, JG I “Richthofen” gave control of its day-to-day operations to II./JG 1.
+Then, in mid-summer of 2005, JG I “Richthofen” gave control of its day-to-day operations to II./JG 1.
 With that, JG I “Richthofen” completely merged with II.Gruppe Jagdgeschwader 1, ending the “one Jagdgeschwader, two squadrons” framework which had served the group so well.

 JG I “Richthofen” then went into a torpor, waiting for a new World War One simulation to be a true heir to the classic Sierra Red Baron games.